pschool-in/curriculum/content/grammar/sentence-pattern.md

 S+V+IO+DO

 ```
-My dad presented me a watch.
+My dad presented me with a watch.
 The doctor gave her medicine.
-The child gave me a hug.
+The child hugged me.

-The judge sent the thief to the prison.
+The judge sent the thief to prison.
 The teacher gave me some candies.
 Grandma told me a story.
 My uncle showed us the city.